At a glance

 Treatment: Surgery to open the abscess if it has not ruptured, followed by flushing the wound with antiseptic and antibiotics.

 An abscess is a pocket of pus under the skin which occurs when bacteria, which reside on the skin or teeth, enter the body via a puncture wound, most often by a bite during a cat fight.

 An inflammatory response occurs, drawing huge amounts of white blood cells to the area and increasing regional blood flow.
 Pus forms, which is an accumulation of fluid, toxins, living and dead white blood cells, dead tissue and bacteria.
+A thin membrane (pyogenic membrane) surrounds the abscess.
 This area begins to grow, creating tension under the skin and further inflammation of the surrounding tissues.
 As the abscess grows, the skin thins and weakens, eventually causing the abscess to rupture and the pus drains out.

 An abscess can form in any part of the body including under the skin, in the mouth (dental abscess) and in organs such as the liver and pancreas.
 This article relates to abscesses under the skin.
 The most common bacteria involved are staphylococci and streptococci.

 The most common cause of a penetrating puncture leading to an abscess is from a cat bite.
 The oral cavity, including the teeth, harbour a great number of bacteria which are injected into the skin during penetration.
 As the skin is remarkable in its ability to heal quickly, the overlying skin quickly heals from the puncture wound, trapping the bacteria underneath the skin in a warm, moist environment.